Ozobot Evo is a tiny robot with big potential. You can program your miniature robot to perform complex maneuvers, or just put it in your pocket.

 There are some half-measures available, like the officially produced extensions for non-school use (Construction Kit), or creating custom attachments with paper and scissors to expand the possibilities of Ozobot.
 The second option is tricky, because you may accidentally cover some sensors.

 Our team decided to experiment with it and has already prepared for you some templates to print, cut out and attach to your Ozobot.
+Or watch it in action below.

 Robots to code, create and connect with